 The session concluded with the adoption of the Bornholm Declaration.

-See some images from the virtual session here.
+See more images from the session here.